rezamarzban/thrust/README.md

    **$m_{\text{fuel}} = m_0 - \frac{m_0}{e^{\frac{\Delta V}{I_{sp} \cdot g_0}}}$**
    **$m_{\text{fuel}} = m_0 \left(1 - \frac{1}{e^{\frac{\Delta V}{I_{sp} \cdot g_0}}}\right)$**

-This expression allows you to calculate the amount of fuel needed based on the desired **$\Delta V$**, the specific impulse of the rocket's propulsion system, and the initial mass of the rocket.
-If you have specific values for these parameters, you can substitute them into the formula to find the required fuel mass.
+This expression allows you to calculate the amount of fuel (and oxidizer) needed based on the desired **$\Delta V$**, the specific impulse of the rocket's propulsion system, and the initial mass of the rocket.
+If you have specific values for these parameters, you can substitute them into the formula to find the required fuel (and oxidizer) mass.

 ## Used Programming Languages